 How to Make Broiled Salmon

-Use this recipe for succulent, crispy broiled salmon anytime you are cooking salmon fillets.
+Use this recipe for succulent, crispy broiled salmon fillets.

-You can flavor it with just salt, pepper, and lemon, or take things up a level with our house favorite magic Salmon Seasoning (it’s a magical blend of smoked paprika, garlic powder, kosher salt, brown sugar, mustard, and more), or use this quick Salmon Marinade.
+You can flavor it with just salt, pepper, and lemon, take things up a level with our house favorite magic Salmon Seasoning (it’s a magical blend of smoked paprika, garlic powder, kosher salt, brown sugar, mustard, and more), or use this quick Salmon Marinade.

 - Salmon.
 Salmon fillets are flavorful, quick-cooking, and a wonderful source of lean protein.
 The broiling method used in this recipe results in a deliciously tender inside and crisp outside.